bigskysoftware/htmx/www/events.md

 ### <a name="load.htmx"></a> Event - [`load.htmx`](#load.htmx)

 This event is triggered when a new node is loaded into the DOM by htmx.
+Called first with `body` when page is fully loaded.

 ##### Details